Pwint San

 Pwint San (ပွင့်ဆန်း, also spelt Pwint Hsan; born 13 July 1961 in Rangoon, Burma) is now retired from his previous position Minister of Labour of Myanmar after he was dismissed from his duties in 2023.
-He was forced to serve as Minister for Commerce from 3 February 2021 to 19 August 2022 in the aftermath of the 2021 Myanmar coup d'état by the Burmese military.
+He served as Minister for Commerce from 3 February 2021 to 19 August 2022 in the aftermath of the 2021 Myanmar coup d'état in the Burmese military junta's cabinet.

 Career

 Pwint San is a medical doctor by training, and later became a businessman.
 In the 2020 general election, he became a politician of the Burmese military's proxy party, the Union Solidarity and Development Party, and won a seat of Pyithu Hluttaw for Mayangon Township.
 He later served as a deputy commerce minister during Thein Sein's presidency.
 He subsequently became a central executive in the USDP.

 In the 2015 general election, he ran for House of Representatives seat from Manyangone Township but lost.
 In the 2020 general election, he ran as a candidate for Mayangone constituency No. 2, representing the Union Solidarity and Development Party but defeated the National League for Democracy candidate by a landslide.

 In the aftermath of the 2021 Myanmar coup d'état, he was appointed as Minister for Commerce on 3 February 2021.
 One of his sons has publicly disowned his father, stating that he cannot condone his father's association with the military council responsible for the killing of protesters.